DevTrainings/GitTraining/21-GitTfsShelvesets/readme.md

 Shelve
 ------

-	$ git tfs shelve shelveset_name
+	$ git tfs shelve [-m "comment"] shelveset_name

 This command creates a shelveset with changes on current branch since last commit with is already in TFS.
+Comment can be set by `-m` option if needed.

 More information
 ----------------